-Let’s talk about scones shall we?
+Let’s talk about scones, shall we?

 I’m no expert at scones, but I learned a few tips and tricks that will help you make great scones every time.
-And since I go completely crazy over butternut butternut squash every fall, I decided to post a recipe that combines a few of my favorite things.
+And since I go completely crazy over butternut squash every fall, I decided to post a recipe that combines a few of my favorite things.
 So here it is a light and flaky scone recipe with a subtle hint of butternut squash, walnuts, and sweets dates.

 The first thing to keep in mind when making these is to handle the dough gently and as little as possible.
 Start off by sifting the flour, baking powder, baking soda, and salt twice.
 Yup, twice.
 Why do you ask?
 Sifting helps in breaking up existing clumps which will produce lovely light pastries.
-It also blends the dry ingredients which gives more consistency and therefore better results.

-Then proceed in grating the frozen butter and mixing it with your fingers until it resemble crumbs.
+Then proceed in grating the frozen butter and mixing it with your fingers until it resembles crumbs.
 When adding in the chilled wet ingredients to the dry ingredients, you don’t want to mix it more than it all just coming together or the scones will turn out chewy.
 As soon as the dough comes together, tip it onto a floured surface and form it into a thick round circle, and slice it into eight wedges.
 If you prefer small scones (like the ones pictured) then continue reading the directions below.
 Now, the dough may be sticky and that’s totally okay.
 If it is too sticky, I found that putting the dough in the freezer for a few minutes makes it easier to handle.